Anto26/SquaresGame/README.md

 # Squares_Game
-An easy game about rotating squares, writed with C++ and Sfml graphic library
+A simple game about rotating squares, written with C++ and through SFML library.